gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "No.  She would tell us if she did.
 She is not the kind to send anyone into battle blindfolded.  *La*, don't look so worried, it is just a figure of speech.
 Now, let us see if sneaking back to bed is as easy as sneaking out.
-You need to sleep---we both of us do."
+You need to sleep—we both of us do."

 "Sure."
 Erileine didn't need convincing.
 Her eyelids were so heavy… "Wha' did she mean about mending you?"